Coronavirus pandemic threatens to delay opening date for Honolulu rail line

 The winning P3 bidder would also maintain and operate the entire 20-mile rail line for 30 years.

-The P3 bidders had been scheduled to submit their technical proposals for developing the final portion of the rail line on Wednesday, but told the rail authority they were unable to meet that deadline, Robbins told reporters in a conference call today.
-HART and the city had been scheduled to award the P3 contract on May 15.
+The P3 bidders had been scheduled to submit their technical proposals for developing the final portion of the rail line Wednesday but told the rail authority they were unable to meet that deadline, Robbins told reporters Thursday in a conference call.
+HART and the city had been scheduled to award the P3 contract May 15.

 “All the bidders notified us that due to the coronavirus, they could not meet the date, so they’ve asked for an extension,” Robbins said.
 “That’s due to their inability to collaborate, (and) get all their final costing from all their suppliers and subcontractors.
 It just became an impossible situation for them.”